Dating of the MiDDle to Upper paleolithic

 contamination during sample pretreatment.

-Despite the fact that other shell species
+the fact that other shell species

 were available for dating, we chose to date